Kanda09/Workshop-Godot/Advanced-Godot.md

-# Workshop - Godot Avancé
+# Workshop - Godot Advanced

+The purpose of this workshop is to show you how to enhance your game, with multiple features like a menu or a settings, and with coding good practices like configuration files.

 ## What is Godot